Brighter future thanks to funding for youth employment

 People wanting to find out more about DurhamWorks can contact DurhamWorks@durham.gov.uk.

-To find out more about European funding - or to get help and advice in applying - people can contact the council's European Funding Technical Assistance team on 03000 269 487, via email at firstname.lastname@example.org or see more information on our website at www.durham.gov.uk/EuropeanFunding.
+To find out more about European funding - or to get help and advice in applying - people can contact the council's European Funding Technical Assistance team on 03000 269 487, via email at firstname.lastname@example.org or see more information at www.durham.gov.uk/EuropeanFunding.

 - European funding